survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 `attachToLane` has been coded defensively to guard against possible problems.
 Unless we pass `noteId`, we `waitFor` one.
 Passing one explicitly becomes useful when we implement drag and drop, so it's good to have it in place.

 The rest of the code deals with the logic.
-First we try to find a matching lane.
+First, we try to find a matching lane.
 If found, we attach the note id to it unless it has been attached already.

 ### Setting Up `detachFromLane`